FssAy/GMS-DCTokenGrabber/src-Rust/README.md

 ## Notes
 ****
 Grabber won't find any mfa tokens.
-(I don't fully understand *regex* crate).
+(I don't fully understand *regex* crate). <br>
-64bit version won't work for GameMaker Studio.
+64bit version won't work for GameMaker Studio. <br>
-It is my second project in this language so code can be pretty bad.
+It is my second project in this language so code can be pretty bad. <br>